 Many companies provide samples you can try without buying a whole bag.
-Others offer a money-back guarantee if your dog does not like the food.
+Others offer a money-back guarantee if your dog doesn't like the food.
 If you choose to provide a homemade diet, discuss the ingredients with your veterinarian first to be sure they are right for your dog.
-Then, make small batches until you are sure your dog actually likes it.
+Then, make small batches until you're sure your dog actually likes it.

-Your dog should have an area of the house dedicated as his own space, such as a kennel, crate, or bed.
-This teaches your dog to have respect for his own space and, in turn, yours.
+Your dog should have an area of the house dedicated as its own space, such as a kennel, crate, or bed.
+This teaches your dog to have respect for its space and, in turn, yours.
 Set down ground rules, enforce off-limit areas of the house, and welcome your dog into permissible areas.

 Every dog needs basic grooming, such as bathing and nail trimming.
 Some dogs even need regular haircuts.
-Find a reputable groomer, or learn to groom your dog at home.
+Find a reputable groomer or learn to groom your dog at home.
 Then, establish a grooming regimen and stick with it.

 Nurturing Your Dog

-You may prefer to join a training class with a professional instructor.
-Alternatively, you may wish to learn about dog training on your own.
+You may prefer to join a training class with a professional instructor or want to learn about dog training on your own.
 Either way, establish yourself as the boss, reinforce good behavior, and humanely correct misbehavior.
 Be consistent and you will see positive results.

 Maintaining the human-canine bond is vital for your dog to thrive and it's a major component of basic dog care that many people disregard.
 Remember that domestic dogs are social animals that need interaction with humans.
 Set aside time for you and your dog to bond each day.
 Petting your dog, playing with toys, talking to it, or taking the dog for rides in the car are some ways you can strengthen and preserve this bond.